 Quantitative Data on Measurement Accuracy in Recovery Tools

-• Many accurate cylinders allow measurements to 0.5 ml or 1 ml increments.
+- Precision cylinders allow measurements to 0.5 ml increments for small volumes and 1 ml for standard applications.

-• Some cylinders can measure up to 5 liters of refrigerant at a time.
+- Commercial-grade cylinders can measure up to 5-30 liters of refrigerant depending on system capacity.

-• High-quality cylinders maintain accuracy to within ±0.5% of the total volume.
+- High-quality cylinders maintain accuracy within ±0.5% to ±1% of total volume under normal conditions.

-• Graduated cylinders increase precision by offering clear visual cues for the user.
+- Graduated cylinders increase precision by providing clear visual indicators for measurement verification.

-• Technicians may reduce waste by accurately measuring required refrigerant quantities.
+- Technicians reduce material waste by precisely measuring required refrigerant quantities during recovery and recharge.

 Effective Techniques for Using Graduated Cylinders During Recovery